Skip to content

 • If your idea hasn’t already been suggested, post your idea on the Ideas Forum so that others can vote on your idea.

-We review WooCommerce Zapier Ideas Forum suggestions regularly, and use the votes to understand how many customers are interested in the ideas posted.
+We review WooCommerce Zapier Ideas Forum suggestions regularly and use the votes to understand how many customers are interested in the ideas posted.
 We then take this into account when planning future releases of WooCommerce Zapier.

 How Can I Change the Format of the Order Date Field?